misskey-dev/misskey/docs/setup.en.md

 `npm run build`

-If you're on Debian, you will need to install the `build-essential` package.
+If you're on Debian, you will need to install the `build-essential`, `python` package.

 If you're still encountering errors about some modules, use node-gyp: